Velký Karlov

 Velký Karlov is a municipality and village in Znojmo District in the South Moravian Region of the Czech Republic.
 It has about 400 inhabitants.

 Velký Karlov lies approximately 22 km east of Znojmo, 50 km south-west of Brno, and 199 km south-east of Prague.

+History

+Velký Karlov is among the youngest villages in the country.
+A farm called Velký Karlov was built here in 1950.
+First houses were built in 1953.
+The municipality of Velký Karlov was established on 26 November 1971.